Jack Hawkins: Second World War

 Having attended an Officer Cadet Training Unit, he was commissioned into the Royal Welch Fusiliers, British Army, as a second lieutenant on 8 March 1941.
 On 22 January 1944, he transferred to the Expeditionary Force Institutes in the rank of lieutenant.
 He served with ENSA in India and Southeast Asia.
 He relinquished his commission as a lieutenant (substantive) on 11 October 1946, and was granted the honorary rank of colonel.

-During his military service, he made The Next of Kin (1942) for Ealing Studios.
+During his military service, he was employed by Ealing Studios to make The Next of Kin (1942).

 Post-war career

 Hawkins left the army in July 1946.
-Two weeks later he appeared on stage in The Apple Cart at £10 a week.
+Two weeks later he appeared on stage in The Apple Cart at £10 per week.
 The following year he starred in Othello, to a mixed reception.

 Hawkins's wife became pregnant and he became concerned about his future.
-He decided to accept a contract with Sir Alexander Korda for three years at £50 a week.
+He decided to accept a contract with Sir Alexander Korda for three years at £50 per week.
 Hawkins had been recommended to Korda by the latter's production executive, Bill Bryden, who was married to Elizabeth Allen, who had worked with Hawkins.

-The association began badly when Hawkins was cast in Korda's notorious flop Bonnie Prince Charlie (1948) as Lord George Murray.
-However he followed it with a good role in the successful, highly acclaimed The Fallen Idol (1948) for Carol Reed.
-Also acclaimed was The Small Back Room (1949), for Powell and Pressburger; he impressed as the villain in State Secret (1950), for Sidney Gilliat with Douglas Fairbanks Jr.
+The association began badly when Hawkins was cast in Korda's notorious flop Bonnie Prince Charlie (1948), as Lord George Murray.
+However, he followed it with a good role in the successful, highly acclaimed The Fallen Idol (1948), for Carol Reed.
+He appeared in The Small Back Room (1949), for Powell and Pressburger; he starred as the villain alongside Douglas Fairbanks Jr in the Sidney Gilliat directed State Secret (1950).

-He was recruited by 20th Century Fox to support Tyrone Power and Orson Welles in the expensive epic The Black Rose (1950).
-He made another with Powell and Pressburger for Korda, The Elusive Pimpernel (1950), playing the prince of Wales.
+He was recruited by 20th Century Fox to support Tyrone Power and Orson Welles, by playing the Prince of Wales in the expensive epic The Black Rose (1950).
+He made another with Powell and Pressburger for Korda, The Elusive Pimpernel (1950).

 Hawkins played the lead in The Adventurers (1951), shot in South Africa, then had a good role in another Hollywood-financed film shot in Britain, No Highway in the Sky (1951), with James Stewart.
 It was followed by a British thriller with Ralph Richardson, Home at Seven (1952).

 In the spring of 1951 he went to Broadway and played Mercutio in a production of Romeo and Juliet with Olivia de Havilland.